 #5 Business Intelligence Developer

 A business intelligence developer is at heart a data scientist — the difference being this person is laser-focused on making data more understandable for businesses.
 They study and analyze data, looking for market and business trends, boosting their companies’ bottom line.

 Business intelligence developers are tasked with designing, modeling, testing, and maintaining cloud-based data storage systems, so they should have a degree in computer science and engineering, as well as experience in data warehouse design, data mining, SQL queries and SQL Server Integration Services.
-See 5+ Best Business Intelligence Degree Programs.
+See Why Get a Business Intelligence Degree?.

 These developers are sought-after in the public as well as private sector, including city governments, academia and financial services.

 Business Intelligence Developer 101

 - What they do: Design, model, and maintain cloud-based data storage systems; identify market and business trends

 - What they’re paid: $70,056

 - Education needed: Bachelor’s degree in computer science, mathematics, or statistics